 Salaries and Wages Salaries Salaries for music teachers at all levels.
 Wages-Substitute Wages paid to teacher substitutes to cover program assessments and special events.
 Wages-Temporary Help Adjudicators for band, orchestra, and choral assessments/adjudications.
 Contracted Services Trans-Bus Contracts Music field trips, including: music assessments, adjudications, & other performances, such as All State or music conventions.
 Repair-Equipment Maintenance and repairs of instruments/equipment.
-Adjudication All State assessment, adjudicators & materials for band, orchestra, & choral assessments/adjudications Supplies and Materials Textbooks Elementary, middle, and high school music texts and other print resources.
-Supplies-MOI Sheet music and other non-text items required in music classes.
-MOI are primarily allocated to the schools, but a portion will be maintained centrally to ensure that each school will be able to meet the needs of its students.
+Adjudication All State assessment, adjudicators & materials for band, orchestra, & choral assessments/adjudications.
+Supplies and Materials Textbooks Supplies-MOI Elementary, middle, and high school music texts and other print resources.
+Materials of Instruction, sheet music and other non-text items required in high school general music classes.
+The percentage of Materials of Instruction funds allocated to schools and held centrally is determined on a program-by-program basis, based on historical data to ensure that student needs are met.
 Supplies-General Musical instruments and supplies for program growth, as well as co-curricular and extra- curricular performing groups.
 Replaces aging musical instruments.
 Supplies-Instr.
 Music Materials of instruction for the Instrumental Music (Band) program at all levels.
-While these supplies are primarily allocated to the schools, a portion will be maintained centrally to ensure that each school will be able to meet the needs of its students.
+The percentage of Materials of Instruction funds allocated to schools and held centrally is determined on a program-by-program basis, based on historical data to ensure that student needs are met.
 Supplies-Vocal Music Materials of instruction for the Vocal/General Music program at all levels.
-Supplies Vocal Music While these supplies are primarily allocated to the schools, a portion will be maintained centrally to ensure that each school will be able to meet the needs of its students.
+The percentage of Materials of Instruction funds allocated to schools and held centrally is determined on a program-by-program basis, based on historical data to ensure that student needs are met.
 Supplies-Strings Music Materials of instruction for the Strings Music program at all levels.
-Supplies-Strings Music While these supplies are primarily allocated to the schools, a portion will be maintained centrally to ensure that each school will be able to meet the needs of its students.
-Supplies Music Other • Supplies-Music, Other Large music equipment & instruments that are distributed to schools on a 3-year rotating schoolule Other Charges rotating schedule.
-Other Charges
+The percentage of Materials of Instruction funds allocated to schools and held centrally is determined on a program-by-program basis, based on historical data to ensure that student needs are met.
+Supplies-Music, Other Large music equipment & instruments that are distributed to schools on a 3-year rotating schedule.

 - Staffing changes reflect the addition of:

-- 1.0 Teacher Instrumental
+- o 1.0 Teacher Instrumental

-- \circ 1.0 Teacher Vocal
+- o 1.0 Teacher Vocal

-- Supplies and Materials increase for enrollment growth.
+- Supplies and Materials reflect a decrease to constrain the budget in light of funding challenges.

 Revised Supt.
-Board Budget Budget Budget Budget Proposed Requested Program 1601 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2020 TEACHER INSTRUMENTAL 97.2 99.5 101.5 104.0 106.0 105.0 TEACHER VOCAL 59.8 59.8 60.2 61.2 62.2 62.2 TEACHER RESOURCE 1.0 1.0 1.0 1.0 1.0 1.0 Total Operating Fund FTE 158.0 160.3 162.7 166.2 169.2 168.2
+Board Revised Budget Budget Budget Budget Proposed Requested Approved Program 1601 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2020 FY 2020 TEACHER INSTRUMENTAL 97.2 99.5 101.5 104.0 106.0 105.0 105.0 TEACHER VOCAL 59.8 59.8 60.2 61.2 62.2 62.2 62.2 TEACHER RESOURCE 1.0 1.0 1.0 1.0 1.0 1.0 1.0 Total Operating Fund FTE 158.0 160.3 162.7 166.2 169.2 168.2 168.2

-Actual Actual Actual Budgeted Projected

-Program 1601 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020
+Program 1601 Actual FY 2016 Actual FY 2017 Actual FY 2018 Budgeted FY 2019 Projected FY 2020

 General Music:

 Elementary Pre-K-5 25,478 25,863 26,287 26,650 26,657

 Middle 6,038 5,768 6,224 6,360 6,487

 High 1,289 1,311 1,397 1,469 1,542

-Vocal/Instrumental/Ensemble:
+Vocal/Instrumental/Ensemble 2:

 Elementary 36,107 36,732 37,189 37,711 38,277

-Middle 12,866 12,898 8 13,728 14,221 14,790
+Middle 12,866 12,898 13,728 14,221 14,790

-High 4,630 4,635 4,853 5,054 5,054 5,256
+High 4,630 4,635 4,853 5,054 5,256

-Some students are counted more than once for participation in band, chorus, and strings.
+\Some students are counted more than once for participation in band, chorus, and strings.

-Includes co-curricular and extra-curricular performing groups.
+\\Includes co-curricular and extra-curricular performing groups.